AnserBeg/soft-sme1/soft-sme-backend/TIME_TRACKING_SYSTEM_GUIDE.md

 ## Overview

-The SOFT SME Time Tracking system is a comprehensive solution for tracking employee time spent on sales orders.
+The NEURATASK Time Tracking system is a comprehensive solution for tracking employee time spent on sales orders.
 The system automatically integrates with sales orders to create LABOUR and OVERHEAD line items, ensuring accurate cost tracking and billing.
 The system uses global settings for labour and overhead rates, and provides real-time duration updates for active time entries.

 ## Time Tracking Logic